rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 CAREFUL- When you build an app for the first time, RhoStudio defaults to the prior app's build config, which would cause you to mistakenly re-build the last app you were working on.
 To prevent this, collapse

+The first time you send a Live Update to a device, it will take a minute or two.
+The next ones will be faster.

 ###3.
 Connecting your computer and mobile devices to the same network
 Any device with an application that uses Live Update must be connected to the same Wi-Fi and subnet as your computer.
 If your computer and mobile device are connected to the same Wi-Fi, but not the same subnet, you can go into network preferences and then into advanced options and manually configure your IP address to have the same subnet as your mobile device.
 If you are unsure what to make the IP address, giving your computer an address that is one or two numbers away from you mobile device's IP should provide the same subnet.
 If this still does not work, someone else is most likely using that IP address and you should try a different IP.